laravel-ja/ja-docs-8.x/original-en/authentication.md

 Your application's authentication configuration file is located at `config/auth.php`.
 This file contains several well documented options for tweaking the behavior of Laravel's authentication services.

+> {tip} Guards and providers should not be confused with "roles" and "permissions".
+To learn more about authorizing user actions via permissions, please refer to the [authorization](/docs/{{version}}/authorization) documentation.

 <a name="starter-kits"></a>
 ### Starter Kits